-Example: Pro-Ject Maia All-in-one
+Example: Pro-Ject Maia S2 all-in-one

 3. I do not wish to use my computer but my music is stored on it, what do I do?

-Some people store their music on their computer but do not want their computer to be turned on in order to listen to music on their Hi-Fi system.
+Some people store their music on their computer but do not want their computer to be turned on in order to listen to music on their High-Fidelity system.
 Several devices exist in order to meet the needs of those that are more demanding.